 Studies show that children on the spectrum respond positively to play-based therapy.
 Speech therapists incorporate play-based therapy which includes toys that entice the child.

-You can create a list of activities with the help of the speech language pathologist (SLP) that both you and your child enjoy.
+You can create a list of activities with the help of the speech-language pathologist (SLP) that both you and your child enjoy.

 Play-therapy with your child will give you more chances to interact with them.
 If your child doesn’t have any aversion towards socializing, your therapist may recommend groups for your child’s play therapy sessions.
-They may get to interact with other children with similar diagnosis and you will get the chance to speak to their parents.
+They may get to interact with other children with similar diagnoses and you will get the chance to speak to their parents.

 2. It Builds Communication Skills

 It may sound counterintuitive to a concerned parent.
 However, research shows that children with nonspeaking autism may prefer other forms of communication.

 With the help of an SLP you can determine which methods of communication your child prefers.
 They may rely on gestures, nodding or pointing.

 Try to exaggerate your response to their efforts.
 For example, if your child points towards the dog.
 Extend your hand, and say “Dog”.
 Or, nod and say “yes” out loud when responding to your child’s request.

 Always respond to your child’s gestures with spoken words.
 Point to an object before saying its name or interacting with it in front of your child.

 3. It Teaches Alternative and Augmentative Forms Of Communication (AAC)